Leadership Development Council

 Council Member

 Hannah is currently a senior at the Abraham Joshua Heschel High School.
 She was diagnosed with Crohn's disease shortly after she turned seven and was treated with partial enteral nutrition (a special protocol involving a mostly liquid diet) for seven years.
 She is a hardworking student, and she hopes to pursue a career in medicine.
 She is currently an intern at Cathie Pfleger’s oncology lab at Mt.
-Sinai Hospital and is in the High School Immersion Program at Lenox Hill Hospital.
-She is also co-editor-in-chief of her school paper, Helios, and co-founder of Helix, a science magazine and newsletter at her school which combines her passions for science and journalism.
+Sinai Hospital and recently participated in the High School Immersion Program at Lenox Hill Hospital.
+She is also co-editor-in-chief of her school paper, Helios, and co-founder of Helix, a science magazine and newsletter at her school, which combines her passions for science and journalism.
 In her free time, Hannah enjoys playing piano, writing, reading, and listening to music!
 She is excited to serve as a mentor to young people facing new diagnoses and to contribute to the IBD community.

 Jack Mouch